 The hearing committee chair is responsible for conducting the hearing, including limiting questioning and testimony to relevant issues.
 The hearing committee shall make all decisions based on relevant evidence submitted as a part of the hearing.
 A recording or other official record shall be kept of all proceedings in which evidence is presented.
 Upon the conclusion of the hearing the hearing committee shall decide whether the evidence presented supports the request contained within the grievance.
-A two-thirds majority shall be considered a decision of the committee.
-The hearing committee shall forward a written report of its findings to the department chair, the office of the dean and the college grievance officer.
+A two-thirds majority shall be considered a decision of the department chair, the office of the dean and the college grievance officer.
 Within ten (10) academic calendar days, following the hearing, the department chair should also forward findings and recommendations to the grievant and respondent.